Sources:1. Borla, Mathilde : Les Statuettes Funéraires du Musée Égyptien de Turin In: Dossiers d'Archeologie

 © PIASA

-Dated from the New Kingdom and more specifically from the end of the 18th dynasty (around 1,400-1,300 BC), the funerary painting is executed on a polychrome linen cloth, commonly used for the mummy bandages and shrouds.
-It is said to have been discovered by Bernard Bruyère, during his excavations of Deir el-Medina with the French Institute.
-It appears to have been acquired by Lucien Lépine at Qurna before 1926.
-The same year it came into the possession of Paul Mallon (1884-1975), a Parisian antiquarian.
+Dating from the New Kingdom and more specifically from the end of the 18th dynasty (c.
+1,400-1,300 BC), the funerary painting is executed on a polychrome linen cloth, commonly used for mummy bandages and shrouds.
+It is said to have been discovered by Bernard Bruyère during his excavations at Deir el-Medina with the French Institute.
+It seems to have been acquired by Lucien Lépine in Qurna before 1926.
+In the same year, it came into the possession of Paul Mallon (1884-1975), a Parisian antiquarian.

-A hand written contemporary card with the image and the data referring to the linen could be viewed at https://dl.dropboxusercontent.com/u/41227380/Documents/PIASA-18-June-15-Paul-Mallon.pdf - the link is no longer available on-line
+A handwritten contemporary card with the image and details of the cloth could be viewed at https://dl.dropboxusercontent.com/u/41227380/Documents/PIASA-18-June-15-Paul-Mallon.pdf - the link is no longer available online.

-A year later it formed a part of collection of Madame Arthur Sachs.
-Loviton Jeanne (1903-1996) acquired the linen in 1939 and it remained in the family until now.
+A year later, it became part of the collection of Madame Arthur Sachs.
+Loviton Jeanne (1903-1996) acquired it in 1939 and it has remained in the family until today.

-The canvas represents profile of a seated male facing to the right.
-A heaped offering table stands in front of him.
-He wears a white mid-length pleated kilt, his neck is adorned with an usekh necklace.
-On his head he wears a short black curly wig topped with an ointment cone.
-The seat on which he sits is black, has animal legs and a high curved back.
-He holds a piece of cloth in his right hand while his left hand is extended towards the offerings, consisting of 3 pieces of bread, 3 pieces of vegetable and a piece of meat.
-In the field in front of him, there are two hieroglyphic columns written in black ink.
-They read from top to bottom, the column on the right first:
+The canvas shows the profile of a seated man looking to the right.
+In front of him is a pile of offerings.
+He wears a white, medium-length, pleated kilt and a usekh necklace around his neck.
+On his head is a short black curly wig topped with an ointment cone.
+The seat he sits on is black, with animal legs and a high curved back.
+He holds a piece of cloth in his right hand, while his left hand is extended towards the offerings, consisting of 3 pieces of bread, 3 pieces of vegetables and a piece of meat.
+In the field in front of him are two columns of hieroglyphs written in black ink.
+They are read from top to bottom, starting with the one on the right:

 1st column: wdn xt nbt nfrt wabt = Offering everything beautiful and pure